ManogjnaSinguluri/DSA-resource/README.md

 >>Enhancements and issues are always welcome

 Instrutions for contributer :
->>Please make a clear pull requests
+1.Please make a clear pull requests
->>if any queries, feel free to post it in the discuss session of the pull request
+2.if any queries, feel free to post it in the discuss session of the pull request